scenerystack/community/docs/reference/api/scenery-phet/HeaterCoolerBack.md

 # HeaterCoolerBack

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery-phet/blob/main/js/HeaterCoolerBack.ts](https://github.com/phetsims/scenery-phet/blob/main/js/HeaterCoolerBack.ts) for the most up-to-date information.

 ## Overview

 Representation of the back of a HeaterCoolerNode.
 It is independent from the front of the HeaterCoolerNode so that